alex-gutev/live_cells/docs-src/docs/advanced/cell-keys.md

 it is the same cell, just referenced by a different object.

 Remember we said `CellWidget` automatically generates a key for cells defined within its build method.
-That's how the magic works, it's not really magic now is it, and how the state of cells can be persisted across builds. `CellWidget` automatically generates a key for each cell defined in its build function/method that does not already have a key.
+That's how the magic works and how the state of cells is persisted across builds. `CellWidget` automatically generates a key for each cell defined in its build function/method that does not already have a key.

 Keys are not only useful in widgets, but also in computed cells: